CSL Florey Next Generation Award

-The CSL Florey Next Generation Award is a new award conferred to a current PhD candidate who has demonstrated outstanding capability, creativity and potential in the biomedical sciences and/or health and medical research.
-This award was developed from the CSL Young Florey Medal.
+The Florey Next Generation Award (formerly CSL Florey Next Generation) is a new award conferred to a current PhD candidate who has demonstrated outstanding capability, creativity and potential in the biomedical sciences and/or health and medical research.
+This award was developed from the earlier CSL Young Florey Medal.

-It has been developed to encourage and support promising health and medical researchers early in their careers, and to complement the Florey Medal which is awarded biennially to an Australian biomedical researcher for significant achievements in biomedical science or human health advancement, and is supported by CSL Limited.
+It has been developed to encourage and support promising health and medical researchers early in their careers, and to complement the Florey Medal which is awarded biennially to an Australian biomedical researcher for significant achievements in biomedical science or human health advancement and is now supported by AIPS.

 Details of their research can be found here.

-Previous recipients of the CSL Florey Next Generation Award
+Previous recipients of the Florey Next Generation Award

 2020 CSL Florey Next Generation Award – Nicholas Sinclair